Source code for pynapple.core.time_series

 def dropna(self, update_time_support=True):

-"""Drop every rows containing NaNs.
+"""Drop every row containing NaNs.
 By default, the time support is updated to start and end around the time points that are non NaNs.

 To change this behavior, you can set update_time_support=False.